MichalZalecki/monadsjs/README.md

 ### Continuation (Promise)

-Promise out of the box is a grate Continuation monad implementation! `Promise.resolve` corresponds to `unit` and `Promise.then` corresponds to `bind`.
+Promise out of the box is a great Continuation monad implementation! `Promise.resolve` corresponds to `unit` and `Promise.then` corresponds to `bind`.
 Provided Continuation implementation is a minimal wrapper for Promise with methods you know from other monads (`bind` and `unit`).
 Don't use it, use Promise.